Crivella/docker-mailserver/README.md

 Why I created this image: [Simple mail server with Docker](http://tvi.al/simple-mail-server-with-docker/)

+## override
+This image allows user to sue plain and login auth methods.

 ## informations:

 - only config files, no *sql database required